a-ammar/MSB1015-Assignment3/README.md

 This is a simple workflow composed of one step.
 First, input channel is defined (molecules_ch) to read the SMILEs data from the TSV file and parse it line by line.

 Next, a process is defined to process a line (or more) from the TSV which is feed through the input channel.
-It calculated the JPlogP descriptor and print it to the console.
+It calculates the JPlogP descriptor and prints it to the console.

-The main aim from this workflow is to examine the performance and the execution time of the pipeline using different settings for the number of CPUs and the way the input data is chuncked.
+The main aim from this workflow is to examine the performance and the execution time of the pipeline using different settings of the number of CPUs and the way the input data is chuncked.